 Millennial spending in the U.S. is on track to skyrocket from $600 billion annually to more than $1.4 trillion per year by 2020.
-For franchises to thrive, they must learn how to engage this demographic on multiple platforms.
+For franchises to thrive, they must learn how to engage through multiple distribution channels for millennials.

 High expectations make millennials a challenging yet rewarding group to pursue.
 According to Gallup, millennials are less likely than previous generations to be engaged – emotionally and psychologically attached – with brands.
 But when millennials do engage, they are more loyal than other customers and spend more money.

 This generation values relationships, transparency and consistency.
-To meet those expectations, franchise brands must understand their audience and present a unified front on all channels.
+To meet those expectations, franchise brands must understand their audience and present a unified front on all distribution channels for millennials.

 Millennials do not engage with brands the way their parents do; they crave authentic relationships with companies that share their values.